SmithFerreira-07/securebox/README.md

-# Secure App / Aplicativo Seguro
+# SecureBox / Caixa Segura

 A secure password management application that allows users to store and encrypt their account credentials.
 The application leverages machine-specific salts, encryption techniques, and the Windows Registry for secure data handling.